-So many new build homes are, shall we say, lacking “character” in certain areas.
+Sometimes new build homes can be a bit lacking in “character” in certain areas.
 Some of the most neglected spaces are the entryways, mudrooms and walk-through pantries that are so common in modern suburban design!
 This home entryway makeover added character, function and of course a little bit of pretty to a builder basic space!

 Estimated reading time: 22 minutes